MikaelJ92/BCH2022_demo/README.md

 # BCH2022_demo

 ## About
 This is a demo project for Code Bootcamp Häme 2022.
-The goal for this project was to build a demo website with Python and explore the deployment process of web applications.
+The goal for this project was to build a database api website with Python and explore the deployment process of web applications.
 The project contains three main parts:
- - a script/bot that gets recent tweets from twitter with given hashtag.
+ - a script/bot that gets recent tweets from twitter.
  - Backend done with Python's Flask
- - And simple frontend
+ - list of available api urls

 ## Installation